go-chassis/go-chassis/docs/istio/discovery.rst

 **serviceDiscovery.type**

- specify the plugin type to pilot
+ specify the plugin type to pilotv2

 **serviceDiscovery.address**